yracnet/vite-plugin-api-routes/packages/plugin/README.md

 ## Isolated Mapped

-This is a new configuration for ISOLATED model, allow split the definition GET, POST, PUT in a single file, for apply the single responsability and aloow create a help files into the same directorio
+This is a new configuration for ISOLATED mode, allow split the definition GET, POST, PUT in a single file, for apply the single responsability and allow create a help files into the same directorio

 ```bash
 > tree src/api/